AlirezaSaadatmand/Ray-Casting/README.md

 This is a ray casting project using Python / pygame

-The character moves W A S D keys .
+The character moves using W A S D keys and the field of view changes using rightArrow and leftArrow.

 You can change the map the way you want using MAP list in the code .